Beyond Buildings: The Importance of Thoughtful Garden Design

 Some projects have a strong landscape theme built into the design brief from the outset, with many clients seeking out a greater connection with nature and wanting to blur the boundaries between inside and outside.
 It is not just about wanting their spaces to feel more open and light, or an ability to throw open the patio doors to accommodate the (occasionally) extended dining room table, its about wanting to spend more time outside throughout the year, teaching our children the benefits of exploring the outdoors, seeking more fresh air and finding better ways to live outdoors despite the weather.

-Our new house in the countryside surrounding Bath was one such project, where the initial concept designs for the house itself, were embedded in ideas around landscape form and character.
+Our new house in the countryside surrounding Bath and Bristol was one such project, where the initial concept designs for the house itself, were embedded in ideas around landscape form and character.
 We even looked to examples of ruinous buildings for lessons in achieving this more seamless integration of building and landscape, order vs chaos, a building being reclaimed!
 This diagram describes our building as a series of rooms defined in landscape, with walls reaching out through glass to hold key specimen trees, and helping to guide the eye out to find long views of a local landmark glimpsed through a gap in the distant tree line.

 Detailed landscape design proposal produced as part of the planning application for a replacement dwelling on a site within the open countryside outside of Thornbury, Bristol.
 The scheme was for a new family home that was to feel embedded in the landscape and gardens, with a staggered plan form adopted in the architecture as a means to increase its surface area therefore providing more opportunities for double (even triple) aspect views and greater natural lighting.